vrk-kpa/suomifi-ui-components/src/core/Form/FileInput/FileInput.md

 If you want to handle the file data without saving it to the component state, you can opt to provide only the necessary metadata to show the file in the component/list.
 You can then handle the file data as you want when saving the form.

 Provide at least `fileName`, `fileType` and `fileSize` as the metadata of the controlled value object.
-File previews can also be handled either by providing a `fileURL` in the metadata or a `filePreviewOnClick` in the `ControlledFileItem` object.
+File previews can also be handled either by providing a `fileURL` or a `filePreviewOnClick` in the `ControlledFileItem` object.

 The interface for the metadata is as follows: